The Power of Place at the Social Justice Curriculum Fair

 Live It Learn It is reducing educational inequity in D.C.'s historically under-resourced communities through hands-on classroom lessons and field experiences.

 Parents Amplifying Voices in Education (PAVE) was founded in April 2016 with an all-parent governing board.
-They are dedicated to creating an environment where the vision for education in DC is created with children and families, not for them.
+They are dedicated to creating an environment where the vision for education in D.C. is created with children and families, not for them.
 They aim to shift the dynamic so that communities and parents are partners in creating great schools.

 Pockets Change mission is to build intergenerational financial resilience with students, families, and educators.
 They believe financial education is about much more than numbers — it’s a means for self-care and social justice.
 It all happens through Hip Hop pedagogy, which focuses on understanding self-identity in relation to the whole.
 Together they are working to address systemic issues of educational equity and the racial wealth divide.